mickeytheq/ZoopDocs/docs/utility/PopulateInvestigator.md

 This utility attempts to populate an investigator card and related cards with [instructions](../shared/instructions/Instructions.md) derived from the free-text on the back of the investigator card.

+This utility is a convenience not a necessity.
+If this utility does not produce the desired output users can manually create the instructions described below to define the deckbuilding.

 Specifically this will

 - Create one or more [DeckbuildingOption](../shared/instructions/Instructions.md#instruction---investigator-deckbuilding-option) instructions from the **Deckbuilding Options** section